cisagov/ScubaGear/baselines/exo.md

 ## 16. Alerts

+Managing and monitoring Exchange mailboxes and user activity requires a means to define activity of concern and notify administrators.
+Alerts can be generated to help identify suspicious or malicious activity in Exchange Online.
+These alerts give administrators better real-time insight into possible security incidents.

+Use of Microsoft 365 alert policies is not strictly required for this purpose;
-Microsoft Defender includes several prebuilt alert policies, many of which pertain to Exchange Online.
-These alerts give admins better real-time insight into possible security incidents.
-Guidance for configuring alerts in Microsoft Defender is given in the following section of the CISA M365 Security Configuration Baseline for Defender for Office 365.
+any product that fulfills the requirements outlined in this baseline policy group may be used.
+If the agency is using Microsoft 365 alert policies, it includes several prebuilt alert policies, many of which pertain to Exchange Online.
+Guidance for configuring alerts in Microsoft 365 is given in the following section of the CISA M365 Security Configuration Baseline for Defender for Office 365.

 - [Alerts \| CISA M365 Security Configuration Baseline for Defender for Office 365](./defender.md#5-alerts)